 - Patients, families and communities.

-Mental health and substance abuse issues are often entangled with each other and the outcomes can range from mild to severe.
-People and their families who are struggling with substance abuse and/or mental health problems should know that hope, help and healing are available across a continuum of effective treatment and support services.
+Mental health and substance use issues are often entangled with each other and the outcomes can range from mild to severe.
+People and their families who are struggling with substance use disorders and/or mental health problems should know that hope, help and healing are available across a continuum of effective treatment and support services.